Cetaceans (whales, dolphins and porpoises) have regularly stranded around the UK for centuries.

 This data would be largely inaccessible through other methods and provides an important baseline to help detect future outbreaks of disease, unusual mortality events or responses to environmental change, such as climate change.

-The CSIP developed and manages an online database, bringing together information on both strandings and post-mortem data, which is accessible to the wider scientific and conservation community, accessible via the NBN gateway.
+Our team developed and manages an online database, bringing together information on both strandings and post-mortem data, which is accessible to the wider scientific and conservation community, accessible via the NBN gateway.

-The team also maintains a national cetacean tissue archive, with over 80,000 samples held at ZSL alone, providing an internationally important resource for collaborative scientific research.
+Our team also maintains a national cetacean tissue archive, with over 80,000 samples held at ZSL alone, providing an internationally important resource for collaborative scientific research.

 In 1994 the CSIP led the first ever study providing evidence of accidental entrapment in commercial fisheries (by-catch) as the cause of mass mortality of common dolphins (Delphinus delphis) in UK (and European) waters.